 Rather than, “Follow me, I know where we are going and how to get there”, it’s “I have a strong sense of what we’re aiming for and what’s important, and if we pull together, we’ll work out how to get there”.

 That’s why purpose and values are important.
 They’re not just a buzz words, something that we think we need to do because it’s trendy and important to millennials.
-In the absence of a detailed map we need a strong sense of general direction and a set of principles that will keep us together on the way.
+In the absence of a detailed map we need a strong sense of general direction, a set of principles that will keep us together on the way, and lots of trust.

 Leaders will have to embrace uncertainty and change